BenKaehler/q2-makarsa/joss-paper/paper.md

 W statistic gives an indication of how differentially abundant ASVs are between healthy and Parkinson's Disease-affected donor mice.

-The plugin workflows are summarised in Figure \autoref{fig:grl}.
+The plugin workflows are summarised in \autoref{fig:grl}.

 ![Networks of ASVs from the QIIME 2 Parkinson's Mouse Tutorial, as inferred by FlashWeave.
 Edge thicknesses represent strength of association and orange edges are negative.
 Nodes coloured taxonomic order.
 Node sizes are proportional to ANCOM W statistic.\label{fig:visual}](visualize_net.png){width=100%}